Less is More

 The grand gestures and museum-like simplicity in the work of Brazilian choreographer Fernando Melo are compelling.
 For this new choreography (a world premiere), Melo collaborates with Arnhem-based Fillip Studios for the digital staging.
 Few can bring classical theatre magic to life in such an innovative way as Fillip Studios—perfectly complementing Melo’s artistic vision.

-New work (Igor Bacovich & Iratxe Ansa)
+Promises – world premiere (Igor Bacovich & Iratxe Ansa)

 The lyrical movement language of the Italian-Spanish duo Igor Bacovich and Iratxe Ansa also leaves a strong impression.
 Their company, Metamorphosis Dance, has received international acclaim for its sculptural choreographies.
 For this commissioned world premiere by Introdans, Bacovich and Ansa collaborate with Spanish set designer Marta Pazos.
 In her staging, colour serves as the aesthetic starting point.
 Bacovich has performed with, among others, Krisztina de Châtel and Nanine Linning, while Iratxe previously danced with Nederlands Dans Theater.